paul-mcj/Crypto-Calculator/README.md

 # Crypto-Calculator
-Small app that works with Coinbase open API to convert some amount of crypto currency (chosen by a user) into its worth in some fiat currency (again, by the user).
+This app works with the Coinbase open API, where it allows a user to convert any amount of a chosen crypto (BTC, ETH, LTC, BCH) into its worth in some fiat currency.
+All prices use Coinbase's "spot price" in real time, which means it gathers the current market price for a cryptocurrency.
+A returned server time is given to inform the user that the price is current as well.

-View site [here](https://paul-mcj.github.io/Crypto-Calculator/) for the app!
+Please visit the [Crypto Calculator](https://paul-mcj.github.io/Crypto-Calculator/) for yourself!